Fixing a leaking radiator valve with spanner

 4. Tighten the nut back onto the valve

-5. Clean all the excess plumbing jointing compound off the valve
+5. Clean all the excess jointing compound off the valve

 6. Refill the system and check for leaks